Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 Where to stay in Magome

-Both Magome and Tsumago offer some, though not many, accommodation options.
-It’s also possible to stay in nearby towns like Nakatsugawa, Nagiso, or even Matsumoto and do the Nakasendo Route as a day trip.
+Both Magome and Tsumago have a few accommodation options, though choices are limited.
+You can also stay in nearby towns like Nakatsugawa, Nagiso, or even Matsumoto and visit the Nakasendo Route as a day trip.

-However, the more I researched the Nakasendo Route, the more convinced I became that to fully experience it, spending at least one night in one of the post towns was essential.
+But the more I researched the Nakasendo Route, the more I felt that staying at least one night in one of the post towns was worth it.

-Ryokans are traditional Japanese inns, the quintessential Japanese house that inhabits our imagination: rooms with tatami floors, rice paper windows, futon mattresses, sliding doors, kaiseki meals, and, to top it off, thermal baths (onsen).
+Ryokans are traditional Japanese inns — exactly the kind of place you picture when you think of Japan: tatami mat floors, paper sliding doors, futon beds, sliding doors, kaiseki meals, and, to top it off, hot spring baths (onsen).
 Not to mention the kimonos (yukatas) and straw slippers.

-Our ryokan, Magome Chaya , had all of this, except the onsen.
-It was the most fascinating accommodation experience we had in Japan .
-It wasn’t luxurious at all (and I admit the pillow left something to be desired), and the bathroom was shared, but the whole context made the moment unforgettable.
+Our ryokan, Magome Chaya, had all of this, except for the onsen.
+It was the most fascinating accommodation experience we had in Japan.
+It wasn’t luxurious at all (and I admit the pillow left something to be desired), and the bathroom was shared, but the whole experience made it unforgettable.

 Since everything in the village closes at night, we chose to have dinner and breakfast at the ryokan.
-Both meals were in the best traditional Japanese style, a delicious sequence of several small dishes (kaiseki), without a doubt one of the best meals we had during four-week adventure in Japan.
+Both meals followed the traditional Japanese style, with a sequence of several small dishes (kaiseki), without a doubt one of the best meals we had during our 4-week trip to Japan.

-Other highly recommended options in Magome are the Nedoko Guesthouse and the Tajimaya Ryokan, both also ryokans.
+Other highly recommended options in Magome include the Nedoko Guesthouse and Tajimaya Ryokan, both also traditional inns.

 .